 No, our graduate programs do not require either the GMAT or the GRE as an entrance requirement.
 However, you do need to have a cumulative GPA of at least 2.7 as an entrance requirement.

 During the fall and spring, classes on the St. Paul campus meet one night a week from 5:45 - 9:00pm (Monday, Tuesday, Wednesday, Thursday, or Friday) or alternating Saturdays (9:00am - 4:00pm) over the course of 14 weeks.
-Our flexible schedule allows you to take just one class or several classes each week.
+Our flexible schedule allows you to take just one or two classes each week.

 Most classes have 20 - 25 students.
 This allows students and faculty to build relationships and to network with other IT/IS professionals.

 Typically it takes most graduate students 2.5 to 3.5 years to finish.
 This will depend on which master's degree you choose to complete and how many classes you take each semester.
 Most students take one or two classes per semester.
 We also understand if circumstances require you to take a semester off.

 Yes, it is possible, if you follow these Dual or Joint Degree Requirements:

 Students may apply to complete a second master’s degree at the University of St. Thomas in a different discipline.
 The requirements for an additional degree must include at least 24 non-duplicated graduate semester credits for that degree and must meet all requirements of the program’s accrediting body in order to qualify for a second master’s degree at the university.
 Previously completed graduate credits older than eight years from the start date of the second degree may not be applied toward meeting the requirements for the additional degree unless approved by the Dean or his/her designate.

 Yes, all applicants pay the same amount for fees and tuition regardless of residency or citizenship status.